 I’ve experienced (and survived) some hard fought battles within the system, and offer the insight of lessons learned as well as the technical knowledge I’ve accumulated.
 I help parents and students practically navigate this complex process of special education (especially the older our children get), and hopefully plant seeds of possibilities and for progress.

-We have personally experienced varied educational settings: early intervention (EIS), then public school, then private school, then homeschool, and eventually back to public school for middle and high school.
+We have personally experienced varied educational settings: early intervention (EIS), public school, then to private school, then homeschool, and eventually back to public school for middle and high school.

 My son is graduating from high school soon, and we are exploring post-secondary educational and employment options.
-And—in order to discover the surprisingly many options available to our children after high school, must be more involved, more aware, more knowledgeable, more persistent, more committed and more willing while they are in school and before they graduate to address and meet their needs and potential.
+This is one thing I’ve learned after experiencing 16 years of special education from pre-k to graduation: we as sped parents have to be more aware, more knowledgeable, more persistent, more committed and more willing (than with our neurotypical children) while our children are in school and before they graduate to in order to address their needs and meet their potential so that they are prepared for the surprisingly many options available to our children after high school.
 It is never too late to advocate for your child.

 Mom, Advocate, Therapist